AbsaOSS/living-doc-generator/living_documentation_regime/README.md

     ```

 ---
-## Adding LivDoc Regime to the Workflow
+## Adding Living Documentation Regime to the Workflow

 See the default minimal Living Documentation regime action step definition: